 AI Bias May Worsen COVID-19 Health Disparities for People of Colour

+A new article in the Journal of the American Medical Informatics Association points to the dissemination of “under-developed and potentially biased models” in response to the novel coronavirus.
 This article draws on recent medical research which shows how potentially biased models informing our health care systems have impacted COVID-19.
-These biased models could exacerbate the impact the COVID-19 pandemic is having on people of colour.
-AI is not intrinsically objective, and any biases inherent in these technologies could reinforce racial structural injustices within […]
+These biased models could exacerbate the […]

 Google Announces New AI App To Diagnose Skin Condititons

+Earlier this week, Google announced the arrival of a new AI app to help diagnose skin conditions.
+It plans to launch it in Europe later this year.
 This article discusses mobile apps that aid the self-diagnosis of skin conditions.
-The apps do intend to be inclusive of all skin types, however, the training data was revealed to contain only 3.5% of images for darker-skinned patients.
-Ninety per cent of the database was made up of people with fair skin, darker white skin, […]
+The apps do intend to be inclusive of all skin types, however, the training data was […]

 Debiasing artificial intelligence: Stanford researchers call for efforts to ensure that AI technologies do not exacerbate health care disparities

+Medical devices employing AI stand to benefit everyone in society, but if left unchecked, the technologies could unintentionally perpetuate sex, gender and race biases.
 Medical devices utilising AI technologies stand to reduce general biases in the health care system, however, if left unchecked, the technologies could unintentionally perpetuate sex, gender, and race biases.
-The AI devices rely on data-driven algorithms to inform health care decisions and aid in the diagnosis of diseases.
-After examining the biases inherent in these […]
+The AI […]

 Is a racially biased algorithm delaying healthcare for one million black people?

+Sweeping calculation suggests it could be — but how to fix the problem is unclear.
 An estimated one million black adults would be transferred earlier for kidney disease if US health systems removed a ‘race-based correction factor’ from an algorithm they use to diagnose people and decide whether to administer medication.
-There is a debate surrounding whether or not race-based correction should be removed, on the one hand, it perpetuates […]
+There is a debate […]

 Does “AI” stand for augmenting inequality in the era of covid-19 healthcare?